Staff Training Assistance Program (STAP) FAQ

-Find answers to the most common questions regarding the Staff Training Assistance Program or view the complete list of FAQ.
+Find answers to the most common questions regarding the Staff Training Assistance Program.

 Eligibility & Coverage

-Stanford Health Improvement Program (HIP) courses (where designated as STAP approved)
+- Stanford Healthy Living courses (where designated as STAP approved)

-Registration fees for seminars, professional conferences and symposium may also be eligible
+Registration fees for seminars, professional conferences and symposiums may also be eligible

 - Test preparation courses (i.e., GMAT, LSAT, GRE, and MCAT)